History of Florida: Race relations

 After World War I, there was a rise in lynchings and other racial violence directed by whites against black people in the state, as well as across the South.
 It was due in part from strains of rapid social and economic changes, as well as competition for jobs, and lingering resentment resulting from the Reconstruction after the Civil War, as well as tensions among both black and white populations created by the return of black veterans.

 Whites continued to resort to lynchings to keep dominance, and tensions rose.
 Florida led the South and the nation in lynchings per capita from 1900 to 1930.

 White mobs committed massacres, accompanied by wholesale destruction of black houses, churches, and schools, in the small communities of Ocoee, November 1920; Perry in December 1922; and Rosewood in January 1923.
 The governor appointed a special grand jury and special prosecuting attorney to investigate Rosewood and Levy County, but the jury did not find sufficient evidence to prosecute.
 Rosewood was never resettled.

 The Ku Klux Klan had several active Klaverns in Florida in the 1920s, starting in Jacksonville in late 1922.
 Like elsewhere in the south, Klan members terrorized African Americans, Catholics, immigrants and anyone else proclaiming racial equality.
 They also intimidated voters at polling locations and were direct participants in politics.
 For example, in the June primaries of 1922, the Klan had winning candidates for several offices throughout Volusia County.
 The three largest Klaverns in the state were in Jacksonville, Miami, and St. Petersburg.

-To escape segregation, lynchings, and civil rights suppression, 40,000 African Americans migrated from Florida to northern cities in the Great Migration from 1910 to 1940.
+About 40,000 African Americans migrated from Florida to northern cities in the Great Migration from 1910 to 1940.
 That was one-fifth of their population in 1900.
-They sought better lives, including decent-paying jobs, better education for their children, and the chance to vote and participate in political life.
+They sought better lives, including decent-paying jobs, better education for their children, and the chance to vote and participate in political life — escaping segregation, lynchings, and civil rights suppression.
 Many were recruited for jobs with the Pennsylvania Railroad.
+African Americans have played a central role in Florida’s development since the colonial era, contributing to military defense, agriculture, and community building.
+The Florida Department of State notes that Black communities established some of the earliest schools, churches, and civic organizations in the region.